 - Turn off the system when you don’t need hot water

-Check your toilets
+Check your toilets for plumbing problems

 - Use a drain strainer to catch the hair in the bathroom.

 - Space out the showers so as to let the drains do their job properly.

 - If you notice slow drainage, try these hacks to clear a blocked drain, sink and toilet and If they don’t work, call our emergency plumbers.

 - Do not let oil or grease flow into your drain pipes.
 The oil will harden soon and will clog the drain.
 The safest way to get rid of grease is to pour it into a heat safe container and deal with it later.
 If you or your guest have mistakenly poured the grease down the drain, leave hot water running into it and pour some detergent as well.